 Study abroad is particularly recommended for classicists, given the field's professional emphasis upon the languages, literatures, and cultures which originated in the Mediterranean world.
 Undergraduate majors in the department frequently travel overseas for a semester or for part of a summer to pursue their studies: the most popular destinations tend to be Italy, Greece, and England.
-Some beginning information about selected programs in these countries is offered here, but the CUA Study Abroad Office can provide more and offer detailed assistance.
+Some beginning information about selected programs in these countries is offered here, but the CUAbroad Office (http://cuabroad.cua.edu) can provide more and offer detailed assistance.

-All students interested in study abroad should also consult with the CUA Office of Financial Aid to explore the effect which overseas study will have on aid arrangements and personal costs.
+All students interested in study abroad should also consult with the CUA Office of Financial Aid to explore the effect that overseas study will have on aid arrangements and personal costs.